 Who else can help me?

 Below are some national organisations that provide information and support on different areas of young people's mental health.
-There is also specific information on certain topics on the bullying, suicide and self-harm, stress and sleep sections of this website.
+There is also specific information on certain topics on the bullying, suicide, stress and anxiety and sleep sections of this website.

 The Young Minds website is a fantastic resource that has sections for young people, parents and professionals.
 There is lots of information on all aspects of young people's mental health.

 There is also confidential online and telephone support (0808 8025544), including information and advice, to any adult worried about the emotional problems, behaviour or mental health of a child or young person up to the

 age of 25.
 The helpline is open 9am-4:30pm.